netCommonsEU/PeerStreamer/testing/Testing.md

 > WORK IN PROGRESS

-As reported in the figure below, in the first test all the software modules run on a single device and communicate through the loopback interface.
-For this test a device running Ubuntu 16.04.1 LTS (x86_64) is required (other Ubuntu versions or Linux distributions might be supported but have not been tested).
+As reported in the figure below, in this test we are going to use PeerViewer for live video/audio playback.
+For performing this test follow the following three
+steps:

+1. execute `make start_peerviewer_webserver`
+2. Point your browser to http://localhost:8080/watch/0 (currently tested only with an up-to-date Chrome browser)
+3. execute `make test_peerviewer_webm`

+After a few seconds you should be able to visualize the video in the web browser window.
+Note that because of buffering management the video playback could require up to 50 seconds before starting.

 ![alt text](figures/single_host_test.png "Single host testing")